Enterococcus faecalis: Small RNA

 Bacterial small RNAs play important roles in many cellular processes; 11 small RNAs have been experimentally characterised in E. faecalis V583 and detected in various growth phases.
 Five of them have been shown to be involved in stress response and virulence.

-A genome-wide sRNA study suggested that some sRNAs are linked to the antibiotic resistance and stress response in another Enteroccocus: E. faecium.
+A genome-wide sRNA study suggested that some sRNAs are linked to the antibiotic resistance and stress response in another Enterococcus: E. faecium.